bilalmotiwala/bilalmotiwala/README.md

 Dark Clouds, Heavy Rain, The gusts of wind against the trees and be....
 Rewind, too fictionous 😂

-Well, I am a Senior Year Computer Engineering Student in the Bachelors Program at Ilia State University, Tbilisi, Georgia.
-I was born in Pakistan, lived mostly in Doha, Qatar and then again in Pakistan until I moved across to Tbilisi for my "education" (psst.. between us, it was more the wine and cheese stringing me along here)
+I was born in Pakistan, lived mostly in Doha, Qatar and then again in Pakistan until I moved across to Tbilisi for my "education" (psst.. between us, it was more the wine and cheese stringing me along here) and been here since then.
+Well we can all agree the pandemic hasn't allowed a lot of travel now.

 <h3 align="center">What do I do?</h3>